SheetJS/js-adler32/README.md

 To update the browser artifacts, run `make ctest`.

-To generate the bits file, use the `adler32` function from python zlib:
+To generate the bits file, use the `adler32` function from python `zlib`:

 ```python
 >>> from zlib import adler32